Loop-erased random walk and Poisson kernel on planar graphs: Convergence of the loop-erasure

 \subsubsection{Convergence}

 Here we finally show that the scaling limit of the loop-erasure of the reversal of the natural random walk on $G$ is $\SLE_2$.
-We first show that any subsequential limit of $\set{\gamma_\delta}$ is a.s. a simple curve.
+We first show that any subsequential limit of $\{\gamma_\delta \}$ is a.s. a simple curve. \begin{lem} Let $\{\delta_n\}$ be a sequence converging to zero, and let $\mu_{n}$ be the law of the curve $\gamma_{\delta_n}$.
+If $\mu_n$ converges weakly to $\mu$, then $\mu$ is supported on~$\X_0$. \end{lem} \begin{pf} Let $d(\cdot,\cdot)$ be the Prohorov metric.
+By Theorem~\ref{thm: Prohorov metric}, \mbox{$d(\mu_n,\mu) \to0$}.